Stiefel tropical linear spaces: Tropical linear maps and their images

 We now describe the bounded part of $L(A)$ in terms of the complex $\mc H(A)$.
 Denote by $\mc K(A)$ the subcomplex of $\mc H(A)$ consisting of all faces $F$ whose tropical covector satisfies

 Note that condition \eqref{eq:coloopless} is simply the dragon marriage condition on the graph $\tc(F)$.

 \begin{theorem} Assume the support $\Sigma$ of $A$ contains a support set.
-Then the map $\odot A$ restricts to a piecewise linear homeomorphism between $\mc K(A)$ and the subcomplex of $L(A)$ consisting of all its bounded faces, which is an isomorphism of polyhedral complexes. \end{theorem} \begin{proof} The subcomplex $\mc K(A)$ is contained in $\mc B(A)$, so Proposition \ref{r:odot A} ensures that $\odot A$ is injective on $\mc K(A)$.
-Condition \eqref{eq:coloopless} defining $\mc K(A)$ implies that if $x \in \mc K(A)$ then its tropical covector $\tc(x)$ contains a matching, so Proposition \ref{r:transversal} tells us that $x \odot A$ is in a face of $L(A)$ dual to the matroid polytope of the transversal matroid of the graph $\tc(x)$.
-Moreover, \eqref{eq:coloopless} further implies that this transversal matroid has no coloops (and no loops), so it is indeed an interior cell of the subdivision $\mc D(A)$ and thus $x \odot A$ is in the bounded part of $L(A)$.
+Then the map $\odot A$ restricts to a piecewise linear homeomorphism between $\mc K(A)$ and the subcomplex of $L(A)$ consisting of all its bounded faces, which is an isomorphism of polyhedral complexes. \end{theorem} \begin{proof} The subcomplex $\mc K(A)$ is contained in $\mc B(A)$, so Proposition \ref{r:odot A} ensures that $\odot A$ is injective on $|\mc K(A)|$.
+Condition \eqref{eq:coloopless} defining $\mc K(A)$ implies that if $x \in |\mc K(A)|$ then its tropical covector $\tc(x)$ contains a matching, so Proposition \ref{r:transversal} tells us that $x \odot A$ is in a face $F$ of $L(A)$ dual to the matroid polytope of the transversal matroid of the graph $\tc(x)$.

+We next argue that \eqref{eq:coloopless} implies that this matroid, call it $M(x)$, has neither loops nor coloops, so that $F$ is indeed an interior cell of the subdivision $\mc D(A)$ and thus $x \odot A$ is in the bounded part of $L(A)$.
+Given any element $j\in[n]$, the collection of sets

+supports a matching by \eqref{eq:coloopless} and Hall's theorem, which provides a basis of~$M(x)$ not containing $j$, so that $j$ is not a coloop.
+Similarly, $I_j(\tc(F))$ is nonempty, and if $i_0$ is any of its elements, then the collection

+supports a matching which extends to a matching in $\tc(F)$ by insertion of $(i_0,j)$, implying that $j$ is not a loop of~$M(x)$.